FreeCAD/freecad.workbench_starterkit/README.md

 This can be a **module, package, workbench, namespace-package, extension-module**.
 - **_new_style_module_**: This refers to **packages** which are added to FreeCAD as **namespace-packages**
 - **_old_style_module_**: A **package** which is plugged into FreeCAD by adding it's base-directory to `sys.path` and uses `Init.py` and `InitGui.py` to get initialized by FreeCAD.

+### Motivation for New Style Modules
+There are several reasons why you might consider using the "new style" modules proposed in this template, and upgrade existing workbenches using the "old style".

+1. The ability to execute your module using a regular `python` interpreter and have it "just work" (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=8&t=40749#p346331)).

+2. Name-spaced packages avoid namespace collisions and the need to have a common prefix on all classes and files to ensure uniqueness (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=23&t=38593&p=345439#p345437)).

+3. Integrating with [PyPI](https://pypi.org/) / [pip](https://pip.pypa.io/en/stable/).
+The ability to `pip install freecad.myworkbench` (See [related forum discussion](https://forum.freecadweb.org/viewtopic.php?f=10&t=38476&p=326444#p326574)).

 ### Tip